Celebrating 10 years of Andrew, IT Strategy & Projects Manager

 What’s your favourite thing about working at Step One?

 Still very much the people.
-I’ve seen a lot of people come and go over the years, there’s only really one person from St Loye’s still here who was here when I started, so I’ve seen many people start and leave us, if not more.
+I’ve seen a lot of people come and go over the years, there’s only really one person from St Loye’s still here who was here when I started, so I’ve seen many people start and leave us.
 Then losing big contracts and the merge with CCT and the change in direction that brought about, yet the people were always amazing.
 There’s a warmth and helpfulness about them and seeing what they do for our client-base makes it all worth it.

 Can you share any particular funny stories with us?!